Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

 ## What you will need

 Hastlayer Timing Tester requires **Visual Studio Community Edition 2019 or greater** to run.
 (You will need to recompile the project from source if you edit the configuration.)

-In case you are using Hastlayer on Xilinx platform, you will need **Xilinx Vivado 2016.4**.

-On Microsoft Catapult, you will need **Altera (Intel) Quartus Prime and TimeQuest, version 15.1**, and optionally also [Python 2.7](https://www.python.org/downloads/) for running `Cleanup.py`.
+For software requirements for specific platforms check out the comments on the respective `TimingTestConfig` instances.

 > While cloning the repository or unpacking the project, make sure that there are no special characters in the path (as Vivado cannot handle them, e.g. it can fail with: `TclStackFree: incorrect freePtr.
 Call out of sequence?`).